jingmouren/antifraud/README.md

 #### Data Description

 Most credit card transaction data are confidential and can’t be used as examples on the package.
 So we provide 20 simulated records (*data/example_data.csv*) for readers to run our code.
 You can feed the example data directly to --train or/and --test command.

+- is_fraud;  0 denotes legitimate transactions and 1 means fraud transactions.
+- card_id; unique ID for credit card cardholders.
+- time_stamp; the transaction time.
+- loc_cty; the transaction location.
+- loc_merch; the merchant (receiver) of the transaction.
+- amt_grant; the granted transaction amount.
+- amt_purch; the issued transaction amount.

-We are looking for interesting public datasets!
+> We are looking for interesting public datasets!
 If you have any suggestions, please let us know!

 ## Citing